 People from many walks of life have now successfully trained as P.S.H. therapists.
 Past and current students include people with no prior experience in any professional capacity, through to nurses and midwives, doctors, psychologists, hypnotherapists, occupational health workers, counsellors, natural therapists and many others.

-A growing number of therapists are embracing the P.S.H. approach as they discover the results are so often superior to their current or previous methods.
+A growing number of therapists are embracing the P.S.H. approach as they so often discover it to be far more effective than their current or previous methods.

 ● A genuine interest in helping people to help themselves

 This course is specifically designed for people who have a genuine interest in becoming effective, professional 'people helpers'.
 It is not a 'self help' course and it is not for those with only a 'passing' or 'self interest'.
 It is explicitly designed as a 'vocational training program'.
 Our aim is to teach you what is necessary to establish yourself in a new and rewarding career in a very important and expanding area of health care.

 ● A solid sense of personal integrity and ethics